 Arceila Flores is a College to Career Alumna ('15) who was actively involved with the Riordan Programs throughout her undergraduate career.
 During her time as a volunteer, she gained an insight of what it took for the Riordan Programs to execute a program and became inspired to empower her community.
 Flores was interested to learn more about the education field and had the opportunity to intern for a bilingual education school in Spain.
 Education has always been important to her while growing up in an underserved community, she hopes to continue to expand the Riordan Programs to students who are growing up with the same aspirations.
 She currently holds a Bachelor of Science degree in Management and Business Economics from the University of California, Merced and hopes to pursue an MBA in the future.

 Jasmine Scales is an advocate for the educational attainment of underserved populations and has a passion for both youth development and higher education.
-Jasmine has worked with various non-profit organizations in the greater Los Angeles area that seek to improve the life and educational outcomes of inner-city youth.
-She has previous experience mentoring high school students through the college process, providing support to volunteers as an AmeriCorps VISTA, and delivering academic and career advisement to foster youth enrolled in community college.
+Jasmine has worked with various non-profit organizations in the greater Los Angeles area that seek to improve the lives and educational outcomes of inner-city youth.
+She has previous experience mentoring high school students through the college process, building capacity within volunteer-based non-profit organizations as an AmeriCorps VISTA, and delivering academic and career advisement to community college students.